Human trafficking in Papua New Guinea

 In 2009, the Government of Papua New Guinea did not fully comply with the minimum standards for the elimination of trafficking, and is not making significant efforts to do so.
 Despite the establishment of an interagency anti-trafficking committee, initial efforts to address forced child labor, and new programs to educate the public about trafficking, the government did not investigate any suspected trafficking offenses, prosecute or convict any trafficking offenders under the existing law of Papua New Guinea, or address allegations of officials complicit in human trafficking crimes.

 The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.
-By 2023, it was moved to Tier 3.
+By 2023, it had been moved to Tier 3.

+Human trafficking remained a problem in PNG.
+Papua New Guinea was not a victim of significant efforts to meet minimum standards to end trafficking in the 2024 TIP Report, which placed PNG at Tier 3.The United States Department of State rated PNG as Tier 3 in the 2024 TIP Report, due to the lack of significant efforts to meet the minimum standards to end trafficking.